rufilboss/aws_codedeploy/README.md

 </h1>

 ## AWS Console
-I'm able to navigate through AWS console and make use of some AWS services like; IAM (user, role & policies), s3 bucket(for storage & hosting a static website) codecommit, codebuild, codepipeline, codedeploy, CloudFront (what content delivery network(CDN) is).
+I'm able to navigate through AWS management console and make use of some AWS services like: IAM (user, role & policies), s3 bucket(for storage & hosting a static website) codecommit, codebuild, codepipeline, codedeploy, CloudFront (what content delivery network(CDN) is).

 ## Github Action
 So far I've understand what a github action does, in setting up a CI/CD pipeline.